publiclab/publiclab-archive/notes/awoolverton1/04-29-2022/what-does-it-take-to-get-a-response.md

 ---
-title: 'What Does It Take to Get a Response? '
-tagnames: gulf-coast, reporting, air-quality, formosaplastics, ldeq
+title: "What Does It Take to Get a Response? "\ntagnames: 'gulf-coast, reporting, air-quality, formosaplastics, ldeq'
 author: awoolverton1
 path: /notes/awoolverton1/04-29-2022/what-does-it-take-to-get-a-response.md
 nid: 30660